d12frosted/elpa-mirror/stable-melpa/annotate-readme.txt

 the previous annotation.
 Use M-x annotate-export-annotations to save annotations as a no-difference diff file.

-Important note: annotation can not overlaps and newline character can not be annotated.
+Important note for developers: annotation can not overlaps and newline character can not be annotated.